EladAvrahami/K8S-base-knowledge/README.md

-# K8S-base-knowledge
+# K8S - kubernetes base knowledge

-base knowledge - kubernetes
+Node is Virtual or physical machine
 <pre>
 2 types of nodes:
 "master" - manager node-it contain api server ,schedualer,controller manager(what happend in the cluster) and backing store.